JuliaPraxis/Naming/type.md

   - :ok: Robot
   - :x:  Robots

-- Prefer words to acronyms when acronym may confuse
+- Use acronyms only when there is no chance of confusion
-  - :ok: GraphModel
+  - :ok: HTMLbody, GraphModel
-  - :x:  GM
+  - :x:  HypertextMarkupBody, GM

 - For package, module or type names with an initial acronym
   write the acronym in uppercase then use camelcase